 Disadvantages: Surgical Risks and Challenges

 Long, painful recovery.
-As noted above, recovery from tailbone removal has been documented take up to a year.
+As noted above, recovery from coccyx bone removal (coccygectomy) has been documented take up to a year.
 Because the area is involved with basic daily activities (sitting, bowel movements, sexual intercourse), the recovery time can linger since the remaining portion of the sacrum cannot be isolated without activity in order to heal quickly.

 Uncertain outcomes.
 In some cases we have seen, surgery to remove the tailbone has been very successful.
 In other cases, it has brought a lifetime of pain – more debilitating than the pain before surgery.

 Hospitalization during recovery.
 In some cases, patients must undergo a hospital stay after surgery to remove the coccyx.
 Patients are monitored to ensure their recovery and that there are no immediate post-surgical complications or infections.

 New adhesions generally form after surgery.
 Medical literature compiled from over 50 years of abdominal and pelvic surgeries shows that nearly all surgeries cause new adhesions to form.
 Thus, despite the skills of the finest surgeon, adhesions often recur, sometimes worse than before surgery.
 Because surgeries cause adhesions, some or our patients feel trapped in a cycle of pain-surgery-adhesions, with no end in sight.

 Both therapy and surgery require patients to be screened for appropriateness and contraindications before treatment.